Krysio/Fujitsu-Futro-PoE/README.md

 ## 20-pin Connector Pin Layout

+The PoE connector has a 2 mm pitch.
+I used a blue 20-pin USB 3.0 connector for my adapter.

 Below is the pin layout for the PoE connector, which includes both power, PCIe, and unknown pins.
 This can be useful for modding or repurposing the connector for custom PCIe 1x expansion.

 |   |   |   |   |   |   |   |   |   |   |